libp2p/docs/content/concepts/appendix/glossary.md

 Multiaddresses can be composed to describe multiple "layers" of addresses.

-For more detail, see [Concepts > Addressing](/concepts/addressing/), or the [multiaddr spec](https://github.com/multiformats/multiaddr), which has links to many implementations.
+For more detail, see [Addressing](/concepts/fundamentals/addressing.md), or the [multiaddr spec](https://github.com/multiformats/multiaddr), which has links to many implementations.

 ### Multiaddress